fluz/udacity/design_of_computer_programs_cs212/readme.md

 The main language used in this course is Python.

+## Approach for desing programs

+### Design
+1. Concept inventory;
+2. Refine ideas;
+3. Simplest implementation;
+4. Back envelope: to make an approach of how many time will spend to run the code with the simplest implementation;
+5. Refine the code: to improve the running speed.

+### Building tools
+1. For timing;
+2. counts;
+3. aspects.

-## Some tips learned in this course
+## Python tips learned in this course

 ### List Comprehension

-The main ideia behind the use of list comprehension is the possibility to help the writing for clauses and insert the same in a list structure.
+The main idea behind the use of list comprehension is the possibility to help the writing for clauses and insert the same in a list structure.

 ```python